All You Need To Know About

 - Are my formulas showing data within the range I had planned?

 Every test case in Functional Tests is made up of a series of tasks to give you the flexibility to model how Tableau reports are used by members of your organization.
-What’s important to note is that when running a test case, Kinesis follows the tasks in the sequence you’ve set them up, so if a task is a failure, your test stops running at the first failed task and the test case returns a failure.
-Until you’ve fixed the failed task, you won’t be able to move onto the next task.
+What’s important to note is that when running a test case, Kinesis follows the tasks in the sequence you’ve set them up, but even if a task is a failure, your test will continue running.
 In terms of the results, you will see how long each test took, e.g. logging on, opening a workbook.
 Plus if you really want to be proactive, you can set-up email and Slack notifications to notify you of the results.

 Setting up your functional test tasks in Kinesis-CI.